Maybe you landed the killer promotion or destroyed some debt, and now you finally have free cash flow.

 Now you're ready to save and invest.
 But you're not sure how to invest your money.
 I have good news.

 I'm going to introduce you to six basic steps on how to invest your money.
-It will be unlike many of the other “how-to” articles on investing.
+It will be unlike many other “how-to” articles on investing.

 Before you think about investing a dime, we need to set the foundation.
-Without it, it will be difficult, if not impossible, to have a successful investment strategy.
+Without it, having a successful investment strategy will be difficult, if not impossible.

 I'll list the steps first and then get into some detail to help you navigate each one.